Utah State beats San Diego State, wins Mountain West title

 Utah State (28-6) scored the first 13 points of the second half to pull away after leading 34-32 at halftime.
 The Aggies, who joined the conference in 2013-14, were the No. 2 seeds after sharing the regular-season title with No. 14 Nevada.

-Fourth-seeded San Diego State got no closer than five points on two occasions after Utah State’s run, cutting it to 60-55 in the final minute.
-But Merrill responded by hitting two free throws with 43 seconds left to seal it.
+Fourth-seeded and defending champion San Diego State got no closer than five points on two occasions after Utah State’s run, cutting it to 60-55 in the final minute.
+But Merrill responded by hitting two free throws with 43 seconds left to seal it as the Aztecs shot 33 percent for the game, 27 percent in the second half.

+“We’re playing our best basketball,” Smith said.
+“We’re pretty good on offense, but it’s been our defense.
+To hold a team like that, that’s how you’re able to close out games and that’s how you’re able to close out championships.”

 Devin Watson scored 18 points in a game the Aztecs (21-13) in all likelihood needed to win to make the NCAA Tournament.